-Mr. McCurdy has been the recipient of numerous awards and accolades, twice receiving the New York Times Best Illustrated Books Award.
-He has been featured in Who's Who in American Art, Who's Who in America, Contemporary Authors, and Something About the Author.
-He will be listed in a new edition of Major Authors and Illustrators for Children and Young Adults and will be included in the next edition of Anita Silvey's Children's Books and Their Creators.
+Mr. McCurdy was the recipient of numerous awards and accolades, twice receiving the New York Times Best Illustrated Books Award.
+He was featured in Who's Who in American Art, Who's Who in America, Contemporary Authors, and Something About the Author.
+He was listed in a new edition of Major Authors and Illustrators for Children and Young Adults and will be included in the next edition of Anita Silvey's Children's Books and Their Creators.

-Michael has served on the Housing Authority and on the Arts Lottery Commission in Great Barrington.
+Michael served on the Housing Authority and on the Arts Lottery Commission in Great Barrington.

 Scratchboard Drawing, 7" x 11", 1999

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 The Penmaen Press - books in print from Michael McCurdy's literary press http://www.bcn.net/~mmccurdy/penmaen.htm